Andreagit97/liqo/docs/pages/concepts/offloading/namespace-replication.md

 ### The Liqo Namespace Model

-The Liqo resource replication model is composed of several concurring logics responsible for different kind of objects to replicate.
+The Liqo resource replication model is made by a set of components that replicate each object with a logic that is object-specific.
 One important example is represented by namespaces.
 In particular, namespace replication across multiple clusters implements a key mechanism to extend seamleassly a cluster to some others.

-In the Liqo model, the namespace replication corresponds to a standard v1.Namespace and an associated [NamespaceOffloading](#) CR.
-The NamespaceOffloading resource allows to select the clusters which are the clusters where the application contained inside the namespace can be scheduled.
+In the Liqo model, the namespace replication operates on a a standard `v1.Namespace`, associated to a Liqo-specific [NamespaceOffloading](#) CR; this new CR enables to specify the (remote) clusters on which the application can be scheduled.

-In [a dedicated usage section](/usage/namespace_offloading), you can learn how to define and use a NamespaceOffloading resource activating the replication of the local namespace on peered clusters.
+Section [Namespace Extensions](/usage/namespace_offloading) shows how to define and use a `NamespaceOffloading` resource that enables the replication of the local namespace on peered (remote) clusters.

-In this section, you may discover how Liqo namespace model works under the hood, undestanding which resources and controllers are activated when a new namespaceOffloading is manipulated.
+This section shows how the Liqo namespace model works under the hood, understanding which resources and controllers are activated when a new `namespaceOffloading` is manipulated.

 #### Resources